 The Garden (2014, 56 minutes), DCP

-The film is a travelogue in form and colour of her yearlong presence in her allotment garden near Amsterdam.
-With her camera she has followed the leaves changing colour and shape; the upcoming, decomposing and dying of plants and other inhabitants and passers by of the garden.
+upcoming, decomposing and dying of plants and other inhabitants and passers by of the garden.
 Through the cycle of the garden, cyclic energy and time speak out.
 And offer a model for a reconsideration of time and value.
 A model that follows the biological energies and rhythms, and considers not only growth, but also decay, death and stillness.
 Processes often overseen in a capitalist society which emphasizes the spectacular and (excessive) linear growth.

 A year long filming